Learn meditation and help us with daily tasks at the Meditation Center in Geochang-gun, South Korea

 Cultural exchange and learning opportunities

-***For those volunteers who want to immerse themselves in a meditative life fully, they can choose to work for three and a half hours each day without breaks.
-You can remain silent and fully engage in meditation during the remaining time.
+For those volunteers who wish to fully immerse themselves in a meditative life, you may choose to work 3.5 hours each day without breaks.
+During the remaining time, you can remain silent and fully engage in meditation.

-Many meditators desire inner reconciliation rather than the pursuit of external achievements.
-If you resonate with this journey of inner exploration and are ready to embrace a simple life, you will find an environment that shares your common goals.
+If you feel the need for this journey of inner exploration and are ready to embrace a simple life, this center will provide an environment where you can connect with like-minded individuals.

-Please follow the rules to maintain the tranquility of our center.
-Our guidelines are designed to preserve the atmosphere necessary for meditation.
-If you have meditation experience, you will appreciate how these rules promote a harmonious environment.
-If you are new to this lifestyle, please consider whether these guidelines align with your expectations and readiness.
+To maintain the tranquility of the center, please adhere to our rules.
+These guidelines are designed to preserve the atmosphere necessary for meditation.
+If you have prior meditation experience, you will understand how these rules promote a harmonious environment.
+If you are new to this lifestyle, please carefully consider whether these guidelines align with your expectations and readiness.

-We offer weekly yoga classes, and if suitable instructors are available, we can arrange for more frequent classes.
-These optional classes do not count towards your working hours, allowing you to participate at your discretion.
+We provide weekly yoga classes, and if suitable instructors are available, we can arrange for more frequent classes.
+These classes are optional and do not count towards your working hours, allowing you to participate at your discretion.

 Why Join Us?